indeedeng/iwf/README.md

 * For [Temporal to set up monitor/dashboards](https://github.com/temporalio/dashboards) and [metrics definition](https://docs.temporal.io/references/sdk-metrics)

 ## iWF application
-As you may realize, iWF application is just a standard REST microservice.
-Therefore, you just need to use the standard way of set up monitor.
+As you may realize, iWF application is a typical REST microservice.
+You just need the standard ways to operate it.

 Usually, you need to set up monitors/dashboards:
 * API availability
 * API latency

-When something goes wrong in your applications, here are the tips for troubleshooting:
+When something goes wrong in your applications, here are the tips:
 * Let your worker service return error stacktrace as the response body to iWF server.
 E.g. like [this example of Spring Boot using ExceptionHandler](https://github.com/indeedeng/iwf-java-samples/blob/2d500093e2aaecf2d728f78366fee776a73efd29/src/main/java/io/iworkflow/controller/IwfWorkerApiController.java#L51).
-* Use Cadence/Temporal WebUI to debug your application.
-If you return the full stacktrace in response body, the pending activity view will show it to you!
+* If you return the full stacktrace in response body, the pending activity view will show it to you!
+Then use Cadence/Temporal WebUI to debug your application.
 * All the input/output to your workflow are stored in the activity input/output of history event.
 The input is in `ActivityTaskScheduledEvent`, output is in `ActivityTaskCompletedEvent` or in pending activity view if having errors.

 ## Development Plan